synfonaut/neuralfm/README.md

     - [ ] extractors: twitter, twetch, open directory, bit.sv
     - [ ] normalizer: default normalizer
     - [ ] network: default neural network that is easily mutatable so can be controlled with ui (and provide UI updates)
-- [ ] figure out what all uuids are going to be in the system? urls? ids? txid or hash of content/url
 - [ ] snapshot data onchain at specific points and use the txid as an anchor/fingerprint/uuid